Mac Repairs required in Perth? Is your mac not starting or behaving poorly?

 Purchasing New Computer and Transferring programs and data

 Quite often we may advise our clients that their Apple Computer (Macintosh, Macbook, Macbook Air, Mac Mini or iMac) will be cheaper to replace, rather than repair.
-We do not sell new Apple equipment but will guide you in the choices available and from where they can be purchased.
+We do not sell new Apple equipment but will guide you in the choices available and from where they can be purchased or you can purchase a refurbished model here.

 However, we can assist you with the setup, transfer of data and programs from your old Mac to the new one.